mac-chaffee/mac-chaffee.github.io/blog_jekyll/_posts/2017-09-15-personal-site.md

 ## Frontend

 I wanted to keep everything simple.
-I opted for [Sass][5] to simplify my css and [jekyll][6] since it's only real option for static blogs.
+I opted for [Sass][5] to simplify my css and [jekyll][6] since it's a battle-tested option for static blogs.
 Sass allows me to do stuff like this:
 {% highlight sass %}
-// Draws the red traversal line at macchaffee.com
+// Draws a line of a specific length
 $map: (github: 673, gitlab: 533, blog: 292, resume: 155)

 @each $key, $val in $map